On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Ensemble Kalman-Bucy Filtering

 Note that the particle mean $\widehat{X}_{t}$ and the particle covariance $\widehat{P}_{t}$ associated with the particle interpretation $(\texttt{F3})$ discussed in (\ref{EnKF-sampled-diffusions}) satisfy exactly the equations of the Kalman-Bucy filter with the associated deterministic Riccati equation.

 The ``randomness'' in this case only comes from the initial conditions.
 The stability analysis of this class of {\tt DEnTF} model resumes to the one of the Kalman-Bucy filter and the associated Riccati equation.
 Thus, the results, e.g., in (\ref{ref-phi-1-stability}), (\ref{KB-bias-conv}), (\ref{event-control-KB-bis}) and (\ref{control-KF-error}) hold immediately; see also \cite{Bishop/DelMoral:2016} in the linear-Gaussian setting.
 In \cite{deWiljes2018,deWiljes2019} this filter is analysed in the case of a nonlinear signal, but fully observed (linear observation) model.
-The fluctuation analysis in this case can also be developed easily by combining these stability results w.r.t. the initial state (see \cite{Bishop/DelMoral:2016}) with conventional sample estimates based on independent copies of the initial states, see for instance~\cite{wishart-bdn-17} for estimates associated with classical sample covariance estimates.
-Consequently, we do not consider this class of model going forward.
+The fluctuation analysis in this case can also be developed easily by combining certain stability results w.r.t. the initial state (see \cite{Bishop/DelMoral:2016}) with conventional sample estimates based on independent copies of the initial states (see e.g.~\cite{wishart-bdn-17} for estimates associated with classical sample covariance estimates).
+Consequently, we do not consider this class of model going forward, but recommend \cite{Bishop/DelMoral:2016,deWiljes2018,deWiljes2019}.

+When $\sfN$ is small compared to $d$, the inverse of the sample covariance defining the {\tt DEnTF} is ill-posed and this is likely a limiting factor in the applicability of this method in high-dimensional applications with stochastic state evolutions.
+With non-Gaussian signal noise, one may also prefer the stochastic perturbation method in the {\tt DEnKF}.